Santa Paravia en Fiumaccio

 Santa Paravia en Fiumaccio is a video game in which each player becomes the ruler of a fledgling Italian city-state around the year 1400.
 The goal of the game is to become king or queen; to do so the player must manage their city-state so that it may grow.

 The game, by George Blank, first appeared in the December 1978 issue of SoftSide magazine, (Milford, NH), and was published for sale on tape cassette as a computer game by Instant Software (Peterborough, NH) for the Radio Shack TRS-80, Apple II, TI-99/4A, and Commodore PET.
 It has been translated into many languages, such as ANSI C, and has been ported to the Palm`Pilot.

 Gameplay

-The game consists of yearly turns, beginning in 1400; each turn involves the allocation of grain, counted in steres, and funds, counted in florins, attempting to grow the colony in both population and size.
-A ruler must ensure that sufficient grain supplies are available to feed his people; by distributing excess grain, a ruler can encourage more citizens to move into his city-state.
-However, often famine and rats cause grain reserves to diminish.

-Funds can be spent to purchase more land, military forces, or various types of structures.
-These structures include revenue producing mills and markets as well as prestigious palaces and cathedrals.
-(The 'SoftSide' version had a code error that allowed you to keep all your grain, even when you went bankrupt.)

-The different social classes present in this game are serfs, clergy, merchants and nobility.

-Based loosely on the text game Hamurabi, Santa Paravia and Fiumaccio was an early god game.
-It combined 'guns and butter' economic tradeoffs with graphic development of a kingdom with buildings being constructed and shown on the screen as well as character development, shown as progressive promotions from baron to king.
+Santa Paravia is a kingdom‑management game in which the player advances through ranks of royalty by overseeing land, grain, population, and treasury; each turn the player buys or sells grain and land, releases grain to peasants to influence population and starvation, and sets customs, income tax, tariffs, and justice.
+Seasonal sowing and harvest depend on grain reserves, weather, and rats, while income allows the player to purchase marketplaces, mills, palaces, cathedrals, and soldiers.
+As the realm grows, merchants, clergy, nobles, and higher status appear, but mills and merchants require peasants to operate, and all economic and social factors interact in complex, irreversible ways.